Madison Keys: 2016: No. 7, WTA Finals berth

-At the US Open as the 8th seed, Keys was able to reach the fourth round after a miraculous comeback against teenager Naomi Osaka in her third round match, where she overcame a 5–1 deficit in the third set.
-She then lost to Caroline Wozniacki, thereby exiting all four Grand Slam tournaments that year in the fourth round.
+At the US Open as the eighth seed, Keys was able to reach the fourth round after a miraculous comeback against teenager Naomi Osaka in her third round match, where she overcame a 5–1 deficit in the third set.
+She then lost to Caroline Wozniacki, thereby exiting all four major tournaments that year in the fourth round.
 Nonetheless, Keys was still in contention for a spot in the WTA Finals in Singapore, being ranked No. 9 at the time with the top eight in the WTA rankings getting invited to the event.
 She stayed in the race by making the quarterfinals at the Wuhan Open.
 She then reached the semifinals in back-to-back weeks at the China Open in Beijing and the Linz Open in Austria.
 As a result, she was able to qualify for Singapore a week before the tournament.
 Making her debut at the event, Keys defeated Dominika Cibulková but lost her other two matches.
 She did not advance out of the round-robin stage, with Cibulková instead making it to the final rounds through the tiebreak criteria and ultimately winning the event.
-Keys finished the year ranked No. 8 in the world, becoming the first American other than the Williams sisters to finish a year with a top 10 ranking since Lindsay Davenport in 2005.
+Keys finished the year ranked No. 8 in the world, becoming the first American other than the Williams sisters to finish a year with a top-10 ranking since Lindsay Davenport in 2005.
 Despite her successful year, Keys ended her partnership with coach Högstedt in November.